 Standard Ad Delivery

-With Standard Delivery, AdWords aims to deliver your ads in a way that evenly distributes your budget throughout the entire day.
+With Standard Delivery, Google Ads aims to deliver your ads in a way that evenly distributes your budget throughout the entire day.
 Two drawbacks of this delivery method are it’s possible for you to not use up your entire budget and you may miss out on potential customers if there are times when your product or service are searched more frequently.
 We recommend using this method to begin with and until you have data that clearly states you need an accelerated approach.

 Accelerated Ad Delivery